 Just a short drive from downtown, West Asheville is in the middle of a renaissance.
-Residential streets radiate out from pedestrian-friendly Haywood Road, where you’ll find shops like Reciprocity and Harvest Records, casual eats at WALK and Nine Mile.
+Residential streets radiate out from pedestrian-friendly Haywood Road, where you’ll want to stop for shops like Reciprocity and Harvest Records, and for casual eats at WALK or Nine Mile.
 Perennial favorite the Admiral offers fine dining in a dive-bar atmosphere.
-End your evening at music venues such as the Mothlight or UpCountry Brewing.
+A perfect West Asheville day might well start with handcrafted doughnuts at Hole Doughnuts and end at a music venue such as Isis Music Hall or UpCountry Brewing.

 River Arts District

 Open studios have long been a staple of this former industrial area, but the web of streets and warehouse lots was rendered walkable in 2020 with the debut of a longer and upgraded greenway along the French Broad River.
 In addition to browsing local artists’ wares, don’t miss the chance to order a morning pastry board at Vivian or a charcuterie board at the Bull and Beggar.
 And if you’re in the mood to shop for art you can eat, stop by French Broad Chocolate’s Chocolate Factory and the Spicewalla showroom, where the small-batch collection includes a pride-themed kit of pantry essentials benefiting the Campaign for Southern Equality.

 Please Your Ears